jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

    the old name "disposable" for the hide-directive will still be understood by future versions of DHParser, however.

+Just as with the @drop-directive, it is possible to pass either an explicit list of all symbols that shall be "hidden" or a regular expression for identifying these symbols by their name to the
-Instead of passing a comma-separated list of symbols to the directive, which would also have been possible, we have leveraged our convention to prefix unimportant symbols with an underscore "_" by specifying the symbols that shall by anonymized with a regular expression.
+@hide-directive, Here, we have leveraged our convention to prefix unimportant symbols with an underscore "_" by specifying the symbols that shall by anonymized with a regular expression.
+(See :ref:`below < _alternative_simplification_syntax>` for yet another,
+arguably, more convenient syntax for specifying symbols that can safely be dropped or hidden.)

 Now, let's examine the effect of these two directives::